irmen/prog8/docs/source/libraries.rst

 This library is available both on the C64 and the cx16.
 It uses the ROM based graphics routines on the latter, and it is a very small library because of that.
-On the cx16 there's also the ``gfx2`` library if you want more features and different screen modes.
-See below for that one.
+On the cx16 there's also various other graphics modules if you want more features and different screen modes.
+See below for those.

 Read the `graphics source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/c64/graphics.p8>`_ to see what's in there.
 (Note: slight variations for different compiler targets)